stanislav-antonov/rf-codec/README.md

 In practice any transmission channel is affected by noise.
 Considering the noise is characterized as Gaussian, there is a limit that allows the maximum error free transmission rate, possible for a given signal-to-noise ratio (SNR) and channel bandwidth, which is called as Shannon’s Limit.

+The noise within the channel can corrupt data during transmission.
+To eliminate this issue, error correcting codes are leveraged to reveal and correct the errors at receiver side after the data is transmitted.
+All kinds of error correcting codes are based on incorporation of some redundancy bits to transmitted data, though different algorithms are used for data encoding and decoding.
+Nevertheless, all of error correcting codes aspire to get closer to the Shannon Limit for data transmission.

 ## Synopsis

 This library implements a bundle of various data coding approaches well suitable for wireless data communication over RF.